 Please do be aware that Canine Massage is a very physical job which can mean spending prolonged periods on the floor, standing at a table or handling dogs.

-If you would like to discuss the occupational hazards or elements of physical stress that are associated with being a Clinical Canine Masseuse before you start the course please do not hesitate to contact us.
+If you would like to discuss the occupational hazards or elements of physical stress that are associated with being a Clinical Canine Massage Therapist before you start the course please do not hesitate to contact us.

 We strongly advise all prospective applicants to come along to one of our 1 day workshops to help assess for yourself whether this is the right course for you.

 We teach anatomy from the ground up however, it is very beneficial to have some grounding in the subject before you commence the course.
-Although this is not mandatory we find that alot of students want to do something in between applying to enrolment to prepare for the course.
+Although this is not mandatory we find that a lot of students want to do something in between applying to enrollment to prepare for the course.

 We advise before applying that you either attend a 1 day workshop with us or plan to in the future.
 We also recommend having a go at home with the DVD – Canine Massage in 3 Easy Steps)

-2. Complete the Self Assessment Form and email back to firstname.lastname@example.org We will endeavour to confirm receipt of your email.
+2. Complete the SELF ASSESSMENT and email back to email@example.com.

 4. You will be contacted by Email and sent a Pre Interview Qualifier; a small amount of written work that asks you to further research about massage and its benefits.
 You submit this and an telephone interview is arranged.